 Software / Web-Based Wallet

 A hardware wallet is a physical device that holds your crypto private keys offline, eliminating the risk of malware, keyloggers, computer viruses, or other risks that software wallets and exchanges are vulnerable to.
 Keeping your private keys offline through cold storage is the most secure way to manage your crypto.
 However, cold storage is typically not as user-friendly due to set-up, keeping up with a physical device, and feature limitations.
 Therefore, hardware wallets are more commonly used by advanced users.
 An example of a hardware wallet would be a KeepKey–learn more about KeepKey here.

 One of the easiest ways to get involved in the crypto market is by using an exchange.
-There are several large, well known custodial exchanges that give users the ability to set up a wallet, buy crypto, trade, and sell crypto back into fiat.
+There are several large, well-known custodial exchanges that give users the ability to set up a wallet, buy crypto, trade, and sell crypto back into fiat.
 The main disadvantage to a custodial exchange is that they are technically holding your crypto for you, in the same way a bank does.
 Just as the 2008 financial crisis uncovered the inherent risks of allowing 3rd parties to hold funds, we once again saw the same issue arise during the FTX insolvency crisis where customer funds were lost.
-As seen by numerous events in the history of crypto, a wallet that is controlled by an exchange comes with the risk of that exchange being hacked, unexpectedly shutting down, or being a scam.
+As seen by numerous events in the history of crypto, a wallet that is controlled by an exchange comes with the risk of that exchange being hacked, unexpectedly shutting down, or becoming insolvent.

 Thankfully, the risk listed above can be mitigated as there are products on the market that offer the benefits and tools of an exchange while still giving you complete ownership over your digital assets.
-The Portis wallet is a self-custody solution, meaning you’re the only one that has control over your crypto.
-You can then use a web-based solution, like the ShapeShift Platform to buy Bitcoin and Ethereum, trade between different cryptocurrencies, and track your portfolio performance in real time.
+The ShapeShift native wallet is a self-custody solution, meaning you’re the only one that has control over your crypto.
+You can then use the ShapeShift Platform to buy Bitcoin and Ethereum, trade between different cryptocurrencies, earn on your crypto and track your portfolio performance in real-time.
 While exchanges make managing crypto easy, there are many solutions available with the same benefits that don’t compromise control over your crypto.

-First things first, you need to get some crypto.
-You can use a debit card to buy BTC or ETH in a matter of seconds and without an account on the ShapeShift Platform.
+To start trading, you need to get some crypto.
+You can use a debit card to buy BTC or ETH instantly and without an account on the ShapeShift Platform.
 Don’t have a debit card?
-No problem—you can also purchase crypto through your bank account.
-You will need to verify your account and purchases can take up to five business days to arrive in your account, but the fees are a little lower.
-You can also find other fiat onramps that work with a credit card or that allow you to set up recurring buys, just make sure to check the fees.
+No problem—you can also purchase crypto through your bank account but you will need to verify your account and purchases can take longer to arrive in your wallet.
+Check out all the available on-ramp solutions on our platform.

 Now that you have some crypto, it’s time to make a trade.
 Services with a one-to-one exchange are a great place to start, just watch out - such convenience will often come with high fees.
 Make sure you’re getting the best deal by comparing rates in real time.
 To start, let’s do a simple Bitcoin to Ethereum trade.